Japanese cruiser Tokiwa: Battle of Tsushima

 As the Russian 2nd and 3rd Pacific Squadrons approached Japan on 27 May, having sailed from the Baltic Sea, they were spotted by patrolling Japanese ships early that morning, but visibility was limited and radio reception poor.
 The preliminary reports were enough to cause Tōgō to order his ships to put to sea and the 2nd Division spotted the Russian ships under the command of Vice Admiral Zinovy Rozhestvensky at around 11:30.
 Kamimura closed to about a range of 8000 m before sheering off under fire to join Tōgō's battleships.
 Tokiwa was third in line of six when Tōgō opened fire on the 2nd Pacific Squadron at 14:10 and, like most of the ships in the division, engaged the battleship Oslyabya which was forced to fall out of formation at 14:50 and sank 20 minutes later.
 By this time the Russian formation was in disorder and Knyaz Suvorov suddenly appeared out of the mist at 15:35 at a range of about 2000 m.
 All of Kamimura's ships engaged her for five minutes or so with Azuma and the armored cruiser Yakumo also firing torpedoes at the Russian ship without effect.

 After 17:30 Kamimura led his division in a fruitless pursuit of some of the Russian cruisers, leaving Tōgō's battleships to their own devices.
 He abandoned his chase around 18:03 and turned northwards to rejoin Tōgō.
 His ships spotted the rear of the Russian battleline around 18:30 and opened fire when the range closed to 8000–9000 m.
 Nothing is known of any effect on the Russians and they ceased fire by 19:30 and rejoined Tōgō at 20:08 as night was falling.
 The surviving Russian ships were spotted the next morning and the Japanese ships opened fire around 10:30, staying beyond the range at which the Russian ships could effectively reply.
 Rear Admiral Nikolai Nebogatov therefore decided to surrender his ships as he could neither return fire nor close the range.
 Over the course of the battle, Tokiwa was struck by one large and seven small shells, mostly 75-millimeter.
 They caused only minor damage, but killed one crewman and wounded fourteen.

 Captain Imai Kanemasa assumed command of the ship on 14 June, as Tōgō was reorganizing the fleet for future operations.
 As the IJN was preparing to invade Sakhalin Island in early July, Kamimura's 2nd Division, now reduced to Iwate, Izumo, and Tokiwa, was tasked to defend the Korea Strait before it escorted troops that made an amphibious landing in northeastern Korea.
 In mid-August, the division covered the landing at Chongjin, closer to the Russian border.
 In 1910, Tokiwa's boilers were replaced by Miyabara water-tube boilers and her six-inch guns were replaced by Japanese-built models.
-In December 1911, Iwate and Tokiwa were deployed to Port Arthur to keep order there during the Chinese Revolution.
+In December 1911, Iwate and Tokiwa were deployed to Port Arthur to keep order there during the 1911 Revolution.